Southern University of Science and Technology (SUSTech) is a public university founded in the Shenzhen Special Economic Zone of China.

 A: The advantage of Shenzhen’s climate is the abundance of solar energy.
 In the summer, there are always hot sunny days with the very high level of UV index.
 In fall and winter, the precipitation drops significantly and leaves room for many fine days.
 The gloomy spring is quite short, and this year’s spring was unseasonably sunny.
 So in general Shenzhen is a good place to develop solar energy.
 Having said that, the extremely high level of humidity in spring and summer poses a great challenge to many chemical reactions in our experiments – they tend to fail when the environment is too wet.
 As a result, we chose to do these experiments in a glove box, which can simulate the ideal environment for certain chemical reactions.

 Q: What is the prospect of the commercialization of polymer solar cells (PSC) in China?

 A: Because new energy is a popular concert right now, there is a large market for PSC both in China and across the globe.
 However, the commercialization process is still affected by the power conversion efficiency and device stability of current PSCs.
 At this stage, our research cannot solve all problems in the PSC’s commercialization – we still have a lot to do.
 I hope our group can team up with other peers in the academia and come up with more innovative and effective designs of high-performance materials and device structures.
 Our ultimate goal is to make PSC as popular as regular batteries.

 Professor Chen Wei from the U.S. Argonne National Laboratory provided assistance to the GIWAXS experiment in this research project.
-The project received funding from SUSTech, Shenzhen Science and Technology Innovation Commission, Guangdong Natural Science Foundation, National Natural Science Foundation of China, and the Thousand Talents' Plan for Young Professionals.
+The project received funding from SUSTech, Shenzhen Science and Technology Innovation Commission, Guangdong Natural Science Foundation and the National Natural Science Foundation of China.

 Academic Paper Link: https://www.cell.com/joule/fulltext/S2542-4351(18)30229-0